pratyushnishchal/E-Commerce-Webapplication/README.md

 # E-Commerce-Webapplication

-Built a E commerce web application using servlet, JDBC, SQL, JSP.
+Built an E commerce web application using servlet, JDBC, SQL, JSP.
 In this application there are 2 modules user module and admin module.

 <ins><b>USER MODULE:</b></ins>